panicoenlaxbox/cookiecutter-pythonpackage/README.md

 ### Run/Debug configuration

-For using `.env` file with a PyCharm Run/Debug configuration, you should install [EnvFile](https://plugins.jetbrains.com/plugin/7861-envfile) plugin and choose the `.env` file in a proper way.
+For using `.env` file with a PyCharm Run/Debug configuration, you should install [EnvFile](https://plugins.jetbrains.com/plugin/7861-envfile) plugin and choose the `.env` file to be loaded.

-## GitHub Action
+## GitHub

 ### Secrets